foureyes/csci-ua.0480-fall2020-034/homework/01-othello-reversi.markdown

 O: 1
 </code></pre>
     * after a player moves, show the total counts for the player and computer
-    * if a player cannot make a valid move, tell the player to press <ENTER> to pass instead of allowing the player to enter a move
+    * if a player cannot make a valid move, tell the player to press &lt;ENTER&gt; to pass instead of allowing the player to enter a move
         <pre><code data-trim contenteditable>     A   B   C   D   E   F   G   H
          +---+---+---+---+---+---+---+---+
  1 |   |   |   |   |   |   |   |   |